realtime-sanitizer/rtsan/README.md

 The recommended way to use RTSan is to use it with LLVM 20 directly, as described elsewhere in this document.
 The rest of this section describes a hack which may or may not continue to work in the future.

-If you are in a position where you cannot use this compiler and instead rely on AppleClang or GCC, you can still use RTSan by directly linking in the runtime in directly.
+If you are in a position where you cannot use this compiler and instead rely on AppleClang, GCC, or an older version of Clang you can still use RTSan by directly linking in the runtime in directly.

+## Getting the run-time libraries

+### Pre-built (recommended)

+Pre-built versions of the runtime librarie can be downloaded from the [rtsan-libs](https://github.com/realtime-sanitizer/rtsan-libs/releases/latest) repository.
+Download the appropriate library for your architecture and link it to your binary.

+### Compiling from source

-First, build the RTSan runtime by following the instructions in the [official docs](https://clang.llvm.org/docs/RealtimeSanitizer.html).
+You can otherwise build the RTSan runtime by following the instructions in the [official docs](https://clang.llvm.org/docs/RealtimeSanitizer.html).

+## Linking the RTSan runtime

-From there, find the RTSan runtime library and link it to your binary.
+When you have built or downloaded the runtime library, simply link it to your binary.
 This differs based on system:

 ```
 > cd $BUILD_DIR_MAC